 In an earlier blog post we discussed the factors that affect how wine is priced.
 We concluded that good wine does not have to cost a lot.
 No matter your price point - whether you will happily buy a $100 bottle, or you prefer to spend no more than $20 - you can find a decent wine.
 Claudine Wines are a fine example of this, born from our personal desire to drink great wine without breaking the bank.

 Are you picking up something to have with dinner tonight?
 If so, what’s on the menu?
 Are you buying a host/hostess gift?
 What do they enjoy drinking?
 Are you simply stocking your fridge and open to suggestion?

 The purpose of your shopping trip will vary, and this is yet another reason why there is no right answer to that burning question.
 What you will buy for yourself may be very different than what you would bring to your friend’s house.
 If you like reds but your friend likes whites, you’ll need [at least] one of each to make the evening go smoothly.
 Am I right?

-Because they could be your new best friend.
 Who doesn’t like a new friend - especially if that friend loves wine?
 At the very least, they will be a great tutor.
 Give them the parameters we just covered - your tastes, your budget, your occasion - and let them make some recommendations.
-They’ll know what they have in stock, what they have on special, and what special gems might otherwise be overlooked.
+They’ll know what they have in stock, what is on special, and what special gems you might be overlooking.